scikit-learn/enhancement_proposals/slep019/proposal.rst

 **********

 This SLEP proposes updating the Governance to broaden the notion of contribution in scikit-learn.
-At this aim, the Technical Committee is renamed as Steering Committee, opening the decision process to new to be defined core roles.
+To this end, the Technical Committee is renamed to Steering Committee, opening the decision process to new, to be defined, core roles.
 New core roles are allowed to be defined without requiring new SLEPs, to ease subsequent related changes to the Governance.